jamietr1/google-docs-heatmap/README.md

 # google-docs-heatmap

-A heatmap for the Google Docs Writing Tracker
+Generate a heat-map of writing based on data from the [Google Docs Writing Tracker](https://github.com/jamietr1/google-docs-writing-tracker).
+When implemented on a website, the results will look something like this: